sharduul/chalk/_posts/2017-11-17-http2-tutorial-benefits.md

 og_image: "posts/specific/http2.jpg"
 ---

-{% include image.html path="posts/specific/http2.jpg" path-detail="posts/specific/puzzle.jpg" alt="Kendo UI multi-select widget" %}
+{% include image.html path="posts/specific/http2.jpg" path-detail="posts/specific/puzzle.jpg" alt="HTTP2" %}

 One of every five people I meet is talking about this sizzling new topic- The [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2).
 But, I am not really sure how many of us really know what we are talking about exactly.